ntwalibas/contracts/README.md

 1. Write unit tests,
 2. Write more predicates and computations,
 3. Replace the boolean expression parser by a small recursive descent parser to eliminate the dependency on dissect,
-4. Improv on the overall architecture.
+4. Improve on the overall architecture.

-Contributions are welcome!
+At the moment, I'm trying to stabilize the API and write unit tests for the existing code.
+Once that's done, contributions are welcome!